OneGneissGuy/cimis/README.md

 Installation:
 ------------

-Or you can get the source code from bitbucket https://github.com/OneGneissGuy/cimis
+Or you can get the full source code https://github.com/OneGneissGuy/cimis

 ::